SPRINGFIELD, Mass. (WWLP) – A community basketball tournament continues on Saturday morning in Springfield, raising money for a good cause.

 Co-Organizer Henry Audette told 22News,” A lot of people think it’s a sensitive subject to talk about, so involving basketball which is something that people like to talk about a lot, with an important concept like mental health and suicide prevention, we thought would be a good thing to do and help kids understand what it really is.”

 Suicide is the tenth leading cause of death in the United States, and has seen a sharp increase in frequency since the start of the pandemic, particularly among young people.
 More than 45,000 people took their own lives in 2020.
-Provisional data from 2021 shows that number increaced by about 4-percent last year.
+Provisional data from 2021 shows that the number increased by about 4 percent last year.

-Males ages 15-24 saw one of the largest increases.
-That community, now a little closer together and educated on how to properly cope with mental health struggles.
+Men ages 15-24 saw one of the largest increases.
+That community is now a little closer together and educated on how to properly cope with mental health struggles.

 The tournament features 12 high school teams, playing games in two divisions with championship games scheduled for Saturday afternoon at the South End Community Center.
 Each team was encouraged to raise their own donations, and you can make tax-deductible donations online.